What |

 Printer cartridges & toner bottles |

-Recycling boxes at participating Officeworks, Australia Post, Harvey Norman, JB HiFi and Good Guys stores.
-Or phone the Cartridges Hotline (1800 24 24 73).
-Businesses or departments using more than 3 cartridges per month can register online for their FREE collection service. |
+Recycling boxes at Officeworks and participating Australia Post, Cartridge World, Harvey Norman, JB HiFi, The Good Guys, Office National stores and Local Council Recycling Depots.
+Businesses or departments using more than 3 cartridges per month can register online for Close the Loop’s FREE collection service. |

-Recycle them through Close the Loop, who have invented several technologies to safely shred & recycle ink & toner cartridges, toner bottles & other print consumables. |
+They are recycled through Close the Loop, who have invented several technologies to safely shred & recycle ink & toner cartridges, toner bottles & other print consumables including in the manufacture of asphalt. |

 Sports equipment in reusable condition |

-KTA provides racquets and tennis balls for disadvantaged children throughout Australia.
 Shoes for Planet Earth provides sports shoes to those in need in Australia and overseas countries.
-Boots for All used to distribute quality, new and near-new sporting equipment to vulnerable Australians to enable sport participation.
-Not sure if they are still operating. |
+Boots for All/Sport for All distributes quality, new and near-new sporting equipment to vulnerable Australians to enable sport participation.
+Tread Lightly takes sports shoes, thongs and slides, football boots, leather sports shoes, hiking boots, runners, golf shoes and formal leather school shoes and recycles them. |

 Toiletries (unopened, eg from hotels, airlines) |